-- 1. Election of three directors to our Board of Directors for a three-year term expiring at the conclusion of the Company's annual general meeting in 2017; - 2.
-Ratification of appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2014 and authorization of the Company's Board of Directors, acting by its Audit Committee, to set their remuneration; - 3.
-Consideration of a non-binding advisory vote regarding executive compensation; and - 4.
+- 1. Election of four directors to our Board of Directors for a three-year term expiring at the conclusion of the Company's annual general meeting in 2018; - 2.
+Consideration of a non-binding advisory vote regarding executive compensation; - 3.
+Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2015 and authorization of the Company's Board of Directors, acting by its Audit Committee, to set their remuneration; and - 4.
 Any other matters that may properly be brought before the meeting or any adjournment or postponement thereof.